SAP SE – Annual report – 31 December 2025

 - All forecast and performance reviews with all senior managers globally are based on the non-IFRS measures, rather than the respective IFRS financial measures.

-- Our internal performance targets and the guidance we provide to the capital markets are based on profit (non-IFRS) measures rather than the respective IFRS financial measures.
+- Both our internal performance targets and the guidance we provide to the capital markets are based on non-IFRS measures, rather than the respective IFRS financial measures.

 Operating Expense (Non-IFRS)